google/tf-shell/README.md

 ## Disclaimer

 Convolutions on AMD-based platforms may fail due to known limitations of TensorFlow.
-This will resulting in the following error:
+This will resulting in the following error when running tests:

 ```log
 CPU implementation of Conv3D currently only supports dilated rates of 1.
 ```

 This project is not an official Google project.
 It is not supported by Google and Google specifically disclaims all warranties as to its quality,